Céleste at The Lanesborough in Knightsbridge

 What we are embarking on is a tasting journey through the á la carte menu, and our first starter is Grilled Leeks.
-Served with a tartare of Cornish oysters and warm brown vinagrette, the leeks are surprisingly tender and crunchy at the same time: it nails the balance.
-It’s only when a French restaurant is truly good that I desire to try the most classic dishes from the other side of the Channel; the presentation of the French Onion Soup says a lot about the flair and artistry coming from the kitchen: a see-through tea pot is used to pour beef and ox tail broth over a confit onion with bone marrow.
-The broth is rich and spicy, without being heavy, and there’s crispy flatbread covered with 24-month Comté cheese to enjoy it with.
+Served with a tartare of Cornish oysters and warm brown vinaigrette, the leeks are surprisingly tender and crunchy at the same time: the balance is spot-on.
+It’s only when a French restaurant is truly good that I wish to try the most classic dishes from across the Channel; the presentation of the French Onion Soup says a lot about the flair and artistry coming from the kitchen: a see-through teapot is used to pour beef and oxtail broth over a confit onion with bone marrow.
+The broth is rich and spicy without being heavy, and there’s crispy flatbread covered with 24-month Comté cheese to enjoy it with.

-In restaurants where quality and technique are the number one priority, the Foie Gras is a firm classic must-try.
-Whether cooked, prepared in a terrine or parfait, its taste is unmistakable.
-Coated with black truffle, this ball of foie gras parfait is presented lying on an imitation forest-floor section; it then gets transferred to a warm brioche that simply begs you to spread it on.
+In restaurants where quality and technique are the number one priority, the Foie Gras is a must-try.
+Whether cooked, prepared in a terrine or made into a parfait, its taste is unmistakable.
+Coated with black truffle, this ball of foie gras parfait is presented lying on an imitation forest floor; it then gets transferred to a warm brioche that simply begs you to spread it on.

-Hats off to the truly classy service, with great attention to detail: fresh cutlery is brought to the table as soon as my partner and I swap dishes, something that happens seldom if ever – even at this level of dining.
-The young sommelier is a bit too academic but smart and well prepared for her age.
+Hats off to a truly classy service with great attention to detail: fresh cutlery is brought to the table as soon as my partner and I swap dishes, something that happens seldom, if ever – even at this level of dining.
+The young sommelier is a bit too academic but smart and well-prepared for her age.

-The mains offering is fairly divided in three sections: vegetables, fish and meat.
+The mains offering is equally divided into three sections: vegetables, fish and meat.
 Frechon and his protégé Florian Favario, who is in charge of the London outpost, rely heavily on British seasonal ingredients and game.
-Before receiving our Blue Lobster and Venison, we are presented with a surprise dish: an oven-baked celeriac (what I consider to be the most underrated vegetable), covered with fragments of black truffle.
+Before receiving our Blue Lobster and Venison, we are presented with a surprise dish: an oven-baked celeriac (what I consider to be the most underrated vegetable) covered with fragments of black truffle.